Tahereh-M/Northwind-Analysis/README.md

 <details>
   <summary><b>🛒 Q1_Expensive_Products_Customers.sql</b></summary>
+**Q1_Expensive_Products_Customers.sql**

 The marketing team wants to analyze customers who purchased expensive products.

 The marketing team wants to identify customers who bought high-priced products for targeted campaigns.
 You've been asked to provide a list with the following information:

-1- Customer company name (CompanyName)
+1. Customer company name (`CompanyName`)
-2- Number of products purchased with unit price above $30 (Total Expensive Products) 3- Average order value (Average Order Value, with 2 decimal places)
+2. Number of products purchased with unit price above $30 (`Total Expensive Products`)

-Filters:
+3. Average order value (`Average Order Value`, with 2 decimal places)

+**Filters:**

-1- Products should not be discontinued.
+1. Products should not be discontinued.
-2- The number of products purchased should be more than 3.
+2. The number of products purchased should be more than 3.

 Sort the results by average order value in descending order.

  🔗 [View Q1 solution](Queries/Q1_Expensive_Products_Customers.sql)